 The thin sheets of paper act like regular paper and open up many applications for professional and home cooks.

 If you keep wafer paper in dry, clean zip-lock bags, you can store your stash in a cool, dry place for up to three years.
 Keeping your ingredients dry proves the essential trick to storing your goodies, and if kept in an airtight environment, they remain fresh and edible for a long, long time.

-How to Make Flowers from Wafer Paper
+How to Decorate with Wafer Paper (Flower Decorations)

 You don’t need to be a professional cake decorator to achieve stunning results on your home-baked creations.
 You may learn how to make flowers from wafer paper with just a few essential tools in a few easy steps.

 If you intend to make decorations from scratch, you must use food-safe tools such as food-safe scissors when preparing your shapes.
 Furthermore, you must only use the scissors for food and sterilize them in the dishwasher before using them.

 You may wish to begin with some essential flowers to build your confidence before moving on to more complex flowers such as roses.
 If you don’t want to cut out your shapes free-hand, then use an edible ink pen to draw your petals onto the wafer paper and then cut them out with your food-safe scissors.